mirror/vbox/doc/ReadMe-Solaris.txt

-If you have an existing VirtualBox installation and you are upgrading to a newer version of VirtualBox, please uninstall the previous version completely before installing a newer one.
+If you have an existing VirtualBox installation and you are upgrading to a newer version of VirtualBox, please uninstall the previous version before installing a newer one.

-You should uninstall BOTH the VirtualBox base package as well as the VirtualBox kernel interface package before installing the new ones.

 Please refer to the "Uninstalling" section at the end of this document for details.

  +--------+
  |  NOTE  |
  +--------+

- VirtualBox 3.1 includes experimental USB support and requires OpenSolaris build 124 or higher.
+ VirtualBox 3.1+ includes experimental USB support and requires OpenSolaris build 124 or higher.
 VirtualBox USB support on Solaris 10 is not supported due to limitations in the kernel.